Gymnastic rings are one of the best pieces of equipment you can own. You can create a ton of workouts from the comfort of your own home.

 After you have completed all of the exercises that is one set.
 You will then rest the listed amount of time and repeat another set of all of the exercises until the required number of sets is completed.

 For a quick reference on reps, sets, rest, and tempo refer to this article.
 It will be a HUGE help.

 On a side note, you’ll notice that the leg exercises do not need you to use the rings.
 This is simply because it’s not really necessary.
-The rings will most likely make many of the leg exercises like squats, lunges, and pistols a littler easier as they will provide support throughout the range of motion.
-I would stick with using your own bodyweight, adding dumbbells, or even barbells to these movements.
+The rings will most likely make many of the leg exercises like squats, lunges, and pistols a little easier as they will provide support throughout the range of motion.
+I would stick with using your own body weight, adding dumbbells, or even barbells to these movements.

 BEGINNER RING ROUTINE